Wilderness Lodge Fact Sheet

 There are two full-service restaurants, a lounge, a snack bar, and a combination bar and grill.

 Whispering Canyon Cafe – located off the main lobby, the restaurant actually opens to the lobby.
-This is a western themed family style restaurant with special activities for those celebrating a special day…including "horse races".
-Food is served family style (you share off the same serving plate) in skillets placed on lazy susans; breakfast, lunch and dinner are served.
-Be sure to read the bottom of our Dinner Menu for ways to make your Whispering Canyon experience a memorable one!
+This is a western themed family style restaurant with special activities for those celebrating a special day…including “horse races”.
+Food is offered family style (you share off the same serving plate) in skillets placed on lazy susans; breakfast, lunch and dinner are served, in addition to a la carte plates.

 Territory Lounge – adjacent to Artist Point and is a relaxing lounge that serves a nice micro-brew as well as espresso and cappuccino.
-Appetizers and light snacks are available from 5 to 10pm.
+Appetizers and light snacks are available in the afternoon and evening.

 Roaring Fork is located on the ground floor near the pool entrance of the main Lodge.
-It is a self-serve snack shop with light meals and is open from approximately 7 a.m. to midnight, daily.
+It is a quick service location with light meals and is open from approximately 7 a.m. to midnight, daily.
 There is a seating area where you can dine or wait for your grilled items to be ready.

 Geyser Point Bar & Grill is located behind the Copper Creek Villas, overlooking Bay Lake.
-The Grill opens at 11 a.m. and serves lunch and dinner.
+The Grill serves lunch and dinner.
 The Bar is a full-service bar, and you can order food there as well.
 There is plenty of comfy seating as well as televisions at the bar.